Cloudy with a Chance of Meatballs (TV series): Broadcast

+In French, it aired on Télétoon in Canada.

-Boomerang (Latin America) premiered Cloudy with a Chance of Meatballs on May 12, 2017 with a broadcast of the first 4 episodes, for next Friday continue with recurring releases (double episode), meanwhile Cartoon Network (Latin America) premiered the series on May 18, 2017 premiering a new episode every Thursday.
-Cartoon Network Australia will premiere Cloudy with a Chance of Meatballs on September 2, 2017.
-In the United Kingdom and Ireland, the series was first broadcast on Cartoon Network on August 28, 2017 starting with the episode "Who You Callin’ Garbage!"
-(S1EP5).
+Cloudy with a Chance of Meatballs premiered on Boomerang in Latin America on May 12, 2017 with a broadcast of the first 4 episodes, continuing with recurring releases (double episodes) on Friday.
+Meanwhile, Cartoon Network premiered the series on May 18, 2017 premiering a new episode every Thursday.
+In Australia and New Zealand, the series premiered on Cartoon Network on September 2, 2017.
+In the United Kingdom and Ireland, the series was first broadcast on Cartoon Network on August 28, 2017, starting with the episode "Who You Callin' Garbage?".
 In France, the series started broadcast on Boing from September 2017; in the same period it started on Cartoon Network in Italy.
-In India, the series will premiere on Cartoon Network.
+In India, the series aired on Cartoon Network.
 The series began broadcasting on Disney Channel in Germany on 6 November 2017.
 New episodes began premiering on Boomerang's SVOD service in the United States in January 2018.
 Older episodes of the series are also available on Boomerang.
 On February 2, 2018, DHX Media announced the series has been picked up for a second season.
 On November 30, 2018, the show was made available for streaming on Netflix in the United States.

 In August 2019, CBS All Access acquired the U.S. broadcast rights to the series, beginning with Season 2.